 The reason for this notification is because there needs to be a review process by a panel of 3 high-rated adjudicators selected specifically for this purpose.
 They will determine if the adjudicator's decision was "reasonable".
 They will not conduct a completely new adjudication process.
 The panelists will each work independently of one another in reaching his/her conclusion.
-If at least 2 of the 3 panelists find the adjudicator's decision was "unreasonable", then the game outcome decision will be overturned in favor of a draw.
-If none, or only one of the panelists finds the decision to be "unreasonable", the decision will stand.
+If all 3 panelists find the adjudicator's decision was "unreasonable", then the game outcome decision will be overturned in favor of a draw.
+If any of the panelists finds the decision to be "reasonable", the decision will stand.
 The WTD (or his designee) will oversee this review process.